 I could have served the finger lickin’ good thighs just like that, but another little trick is making a quick sauce from whatever jam or preserves you have.

 I’ve learned that fruit brightens and balances meat really well, working harmoniously together.Ever notice why good restaurant meals are never heavy in one taste and lacking in another?

 With little effort thanks to apricot preserves from Cascadian Farm Organic, this basil infused glaze brought this meal from really good to “kick the table” delicious.
 A quick simmer with minced shallots, white wine vinegar and a little dijon mustard is all it takes.

 And if apricot isn’t your favorite, this hot pepper jelly would be an excellent substitution!

 Smothered on the crispy chicken after it comes off the pan, a sticky texture with a sweet & savory twist emerges.

 But for a quick method, just cut the core out of the cabbage, slice 1/2 inch thick slices, then coat both sides with olive oil and salt.
-Roast at 375 degrees for 25 minutes and this heavenly side dish is ready.
+Roast at 410 degrees F for 30 minutes!